delboy1978uk/google-auth/README.md

 limit the number of verifications, to fight against brute-force attacks.
 For example you could limit the amount of verifications to 10 tries within 10 minutes for one IP address (or IPv6 block).
 It depends on your environment.

+Forked from PHPGangsta's lib - see copyright notice.

 ## installation
 Installation is via composer
 ```